Actors Courteney Cox Arquette (L), Jennifer Aniston (C) and Matthew Perry are shown in a scene from the NBC series "Friends".

 - IMDb user rating: 8.8

 "Seinfeld" co-creator Larry David brings his particular brand of comedy to this uproarious HBO series, which finds him playing a slightly fictionalized version of himself.
 Impervious to the norms of society, David manages to turn even the most mundane situation into a showdown of epic proportions.
-Behind the scenes, a talented cast of comedians uses improvisational skills to make the magic happen.
+Featuring a talented cast of comedians, "Curb Your Enthusiasm" came to an end with its 12th season in April 2024.

 #8.
 Freaks and Geeks